UCEAP/eapnix/README.md

 # EAPnix &nbsp; [![bluebuild build badge](https://github.com/UCEAP/eapnix/actions/workflows/build.yml/badge.svg)](https://github.com/UCEAP/eapnix/actions/workflows/build.yml)

-This is a Fedora Atomic-based operating system for the [University of California Education Abroad Program](https://uceap.universityofcalifornia.edu/).
+This is a Fedora Atomic-based operating system for the [University of California Education Abroad Program](https://uceap.universityofcalifornia.edu/) Software Engineering team.
+This is a lightly customized version of [Aurora DX](https://getaurora.dev/), so please refer to the Aurora documentation to learn more about this system.

 It is built using [BlueBuild](https://blue-build.org), a tool for building and distributing immutable operating systems.

-See the [BlueBuild docs](https://blue-build.org/how-to/setup/) for quick setup instructions for setting up your own repository based on this template.

 ## Installation

+### New system installation from ISO

+1. Download the ISO from https://bkurowskitest.blob.core.windows.net/linux/eapnix-dx.iso
+2. Optionally check the download
+    ```bash
+    curl https://bkurowskitest.blob.core.windows.net/linux/eapnix-dx.iso-CHECKSUM | sha256sum -c
+    ```
+3. Write the ISO to a flash drive (use [Fedora Media Writer](https://fedoraproject.org/atomic-desktops/kinoite/download) if you don't have other software for this)
+4. Boot from the flash drive and follow installation instructions

+### Rebase from an existing installation

 > [!WARNING]
 > [This is an experimental feature](https://www.fedoraproject.org/wiki/Changes/OstreeNativeContainerStable), try at your own discretion.